 - Here, use some Loren Forest on the most raised areas of the armour edges to add some final edge Highlighting

 - Back to White Scar, again thin this (I wonder how many times I’ve used the word “thin” in this article?
 (Ctrl+F “Thin” – heh, 20 times already).
 Paint the left half (your left) of the Sword and the upper edges of the wing spines.
 Also, put 2 tiny points in the back of the eyes.

 - Finally, just to finish we’re painting “points” again, using Ironbreaker on the top edges of the metal areas.

 So, with that done, Here are some more Pics and a Video of the finished model along with the rest of the Squad in progress.

-What did you think of my Painting Dark Angels guide? please let me know in the comments.
+What did you think of this Tutorial? please let us know in the comments.